adamduncan/eleventy-plugin-i18n/README.md

 The translation lookup key for our dictionary item.

-:hushed: Fun fact: Translation objects can be structured however you like, as long as the `locale` is at the end of the chain. `i18n` uses [lodash's `get`](https://lodash.com/docs/#get) under the hood to make dot notation lookups like this easy peasy:
+😯 Fun fact: Translation objects can be structured however you like, as long as the `locale` is at the end of the chain. `i18n` uses [lodash's `get`](https://lodash.com/docs/#get) under the hood to make dot notation lookups like this easy peasy:

 ```js
 module.exports = {